Court of piepowders: Decline

-Origin of the name
+Toponymy

 There is no one standard spelling of "piepowder": the most common variant is perhaps "pie poudre" (as in Bristol).
 In the past, variations included "pipoulder" in the sixteenth century, "pepowder" in the fifteenth, and "pipoudre" in the fourteenth.
 "Piepowder" is a modern respelling of the term based on more familiar English words.
 Originally, it referred to the dusty feet (in French, pieds poudrés) of travellers and vagabonds, and was only later applied to the courts who might have dealings with such people.

 Also, since the members of courts of "piepowder", were not sitting on a bench, but walking around in fairs, they would often get their feet dusty.
 This can be another explanation of the name that is given by some common law history teachers.
 In modern French, the word pieds-poudreux is still occasionally used for travelling beggars; it occurs, for example, in the works of Victor Hugo.
 Another literary reference is Ben Jonson's Bartholomew Fair, in which Justice Adam Overdo patrols the fair in disguise, saying (Act 2, Scene 1):